Second Battle of Cawnpore: Tantya Tope recaptures Cawnpore

 By 19 November, Tantya Tope's advance guard dominated all the routes west and north-west of Cawnpore, and had cut off all supplies to the city.
 Windham was aware on 20 November that Campbell had gained success at Lucknow, but on 22 November he also had an erroneous report that a rebel force had captured a bridge over Bani River, which lay on Campbell's line of withdrawal from Lucknow, and sent a small force including two guns to recover it.
-By 24 november, without communications with Campbell, he nevertheless decided to ignore Campbell's instructions and attack Tantya Tope before he could threaten the entrenchment.
+By 24 November, without communications with Campbell, he nevertheless decided to ignore Campbell's instructions and attack Tantya Tope before he could threaten the entrenchment.

 On 26 November, a rebel advance guard of 2,500 men, 500 cavalry and 6 heavy guns had reached a river, the Pandu Nadi, west of Cawnpore.
 Windham moved forward to attack them with 1,200 infantry, 200 cavalry and 12 guns.
-He drove back the rebels, capturing three of their guns but then discoved that Tantya Tope's main body of 20,000 troops and 40 guns was close at hand.
+He drove back the rebels, capturing three of their guns but then discovered that Tantya Tope's main body of 20,000 troops and 40 guns was close at hand.
 Windham tried to make an orderly withdrawal but some of his troops (a battalion made up of a mixed bag of detachments of several regiments) misbehaved, retreating without orders and looting drink and supplies when they reached the entrenchment.
 By midday of 27 November, Windham had been driven back into his entrenchments.
 The rebels captured all the baggage and stores which had been left outside the entrenchments in a building on the road to Bithoor and were threatening the vital bridge of boats over the Ganges.

 Evacuation of civilians

 Meanwhile, Campbell was withdrawing from Lucknow with 3,000 troops and a convoy containing 2,000 sick, wounded and non-combatants who had been evacuated from Lucknow.
 On 26 November, he heard artillery fire from the direction of Cawnpore.
-Fearing for the safety of the bridge and Canpore, Campbell left his infantry to protect the convoy and moved ahead with his cavalry and horse artillery.
+Fearing for the safety of the bridge and Cawnpore, Campbell left his infantry to protect the convoy and moved ahead with his cavalry and horse artillery.
 To his relief, when he arrived on the north bank of the Ganges on 28 November, the bridge was still intact.
 Windham held the entrenchment, but the Tantya Tope's army had occupied the city of Cawnpore and the ground between the city and the Ganges.

 Campbell crossed the bridge the next day.
 He deployed his artillery on the north bank of the river to fire on the rebels threatening the bridge, and then slowly filed the carts and other vehicles of the convoy across the bridge.
 The process took three days to complete.
 Although several officers urged Campbell to attack as soon as the north bank was evacuated, Campbell delayed for another five days while all the non-combatants were ferried down-river to safety.
 Campbell was later to be known for his caution and deliberation, becoming irreverently known as "Sir Crawling Camel".